sudaning/Fneko/README.md

 ```

 ##From the author
-**Welcome to use pyNeko (●'◡'●)ﾉ♥**
+**Welcome to use pyFneko (●'◡'●)ﾉ♥**
 If you find any bug, please report it to me by opening a issue.
-pyNeko needs to be improved, your contribution will be welcomed.
+pyFneko needs to be improved, your contribution will be welcomed.